RobPavey/wikitree-sourcer/docs/dev_notes/adding_a_new_site.md

 ## Implement options for the site

 Each site can have its own option settings for searching the site and for building citations.
-The `create_new_site` script generates the file `<site>_options.mjs`.
+The `create_new_site` script generates the file `extension/site/<site>/core/<site>_options.mjs`.
 If you want any site options you will define them here.
 See other sites with similar options for examples.

 ## Implement any extra features for this site